pingcap/docs-dm/en/usage-scenario-shard-merge.md

         target-table:  "sale"
     ```

-- To satisfy the replication Requirements #4 and #5, configure the [binlog event filtering rule](key-features.md#binlog-event-filter) as follows:
+- To satisfy the migration Requirements #4 and #5, configure the [binlog event filtering rule](key-features.md#binlog-event-filter) as follows:

     ```yaml
     filters: